 Study Cohort

 Participants were included in our study cohort if their record contained any of the following index events: a Read code for a diagnosis of hypercholesterolemia or related condition; a Read code for prescription of a LRA (such as statins); a total cholesterol test result of >4mmol/L; or a low density lipoprotein cholesterol (LDL-c) test result of >2mmol/L. These index events allowed us to define a population of participants who were either at risk of hypercholesterolemia, as indicated by the elevated total or LDL-c test results, or had already been diagnosed with it, as indicated by a diagnostic code or related prescription.
-This approach, conditioning entry into the study on being either “at-risk” or already diagnosed with hypercholesterolemia, was employed to reduce confounding by indication that we would expect to observe in a general population cohort.
+This approach, conditioning entry into the study on being either “at-risk” or already diagnosed with hypercholesterolemia, was employed to reduce “confounding by indication” that we would expect to observe if we had used a general population cohort.

-The index date for a participant was defined as the date where the first relevant code or test result (as detailed above) was recorded on their clinical record.
-Participants were followed up until the earliest of: an outcome of interest; death; end of follow-up (29 February 2016); last registration date with their GP practice; or the last CPRD collection date for their practice.
-Participants were removed from our sample if they were less than 40 years of age, had less than 12 months of “research quality” data prior to their index date, were simultaneously prescribed more than one LRA (due to the difficulty of assigning these patients to a single exposure group), or were diagnosed with dementia before or on the date of the index event.
+An index date for each participant was defined as the date when the first relevant code or test result (as detailed above) was recorded on their clinical record.
+Participants were followed up until the earliest of (a) an outcome of interest; (b) death; (c) end of follow-up (29 February 2016); (d) last registration date with their GP practice; or (e) the last CPRD collection date for their practice.
+Participants were removed from our sample if they were less than 40 years of age as the outcome is rare at younger ages, had less than 12 months of “research quality” data prior to their index date, were simultaneously prescribed more than one LRA (due to the difficulty of assigning these patients to a single exposure group), or were diagnosed with dementia before or on the date of the index event.

 Exposures